coltonsmith135/gaseous-water/README.md

 ​
 ___Users should be able to___:
 ​
-- Type a movie or a character from Marvel that they would like to get information about.
+- Type a game title they would like to view and the information will appear before them on their screen.

-- Also, they should be able to click on the movie or character cards to generate information that way if they want to.
+- Also, users can save that game into a wishlist if they so choose.
 <br>
 <hr>
 <br>